Palmetto State Park

 - Read through our water safety tips before you visit.

 On land, hike or bike our trails, camp, geocache, go birding or study nature.
 Hike the Palmetto Trail which winds through a stand of dwarf palmettos.
 Host a gathering at our CCC-built picnic pavilion, which has an air-conditioned kitchen.
+Take a virtual tour with our Interactive Trails Map.

 Go fishing in the river or in Oxbow Lake, which has a fishing pier.
 We have some fishing equipment to loan.
 Remember, you do not need a license to fish from shore in a state park.